webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ## Share a Collection

 A Collection is private by default, but can be made sharable either with an unlisted link, or displayed in your org's public gallery for everyone to discover.
-Sharing settings can be found within the **Sharing** tab of the Collection Settings dialog.
+Sharing settings can be found within the **Sharing** tab of the Collection.

 1. Click the edit button :bootstrap-pencil: on the specific Collection you want to share

 2. In that Collection's **Sharing** tab, change its visibility from the default **Private** to **Public** and save

-3. Click on the edit button :bootstrap-pencil: again, and now in the Collection's **Sharing** tab, there will be a **Link to Share** that you can share and circulate to your community
+3. Click on the edit button :bootstrap-pencil: again, and now in the Collection's **Sharing** tab, there will be a new section, **Link to Share**, with a URL for this specific Collection that you can share and circulate to your community

-4. Optional: If you want to allow other viewers to download the collection, confirm that the **Show download button** is enabled.
+4. Optional: If you want to allow other viewers to download the Collection, confirm that the **Show download button** is enabled.
 If not, toggle it so that others would not be able to download it and only view.

 ## Customize a Collection

-Click on the edit button :bootstrap-pencil: to customize how your Collection appears to the public by making edits within the **Presentation** tab of the Collection Settings dialog.
+Customize how your Collection appears to the public by making edits within the **Presentation** tab of Collection.

+1. Click on the edit button :bootstrap-pencil: of the Collection you want to edit

+2. Update any of the following information:

 ### Name